getkub/ansible_docker_splunk/Tutorial.md

  ### TODO (Things pending)
  - Find solution to make Management Console Distributed mode on start.
-Currently it somes as standalone
+Currently it comes-up as standalone
  - Distribute PEM keys to all search Heads